janl/waaa/for_speakers/how-to-write-a-compelling-proposal.md

 Just as you might ask a friend to critique a draft of your CV, an essay, or the talk itself, ask someone (ideally a writer, speaker, or curator) to review your talk proposal.
 They will catch typos, as well as verify whether your proposal explains the scope of your talk, and explains its benefit to your audience.

 Good luck!

+## More advice

+Other people have shared their advice from their personal experience too.
+Be inspired!

+* [Is your conference proposal good enough?](http://rckbt.me/2014/01/conference-proposals/) by Raquel Vélez, [@rockbot](https://twitter.com/rockbot)